woodRock/woodRock/README.md

 ## Hi there 👋

+My goal is to leave the world a better place than I found it.
+I plan to bring that goal into reality by creating technology which improves the quality of life.
+These goals have motivated my passion for software engineering and the open-source community as a tool for sharing knowledge.
+This objective has led me to a voluntary internship at NIWA, collaborating with scientists and physicists to publish their research on our oceans and atmosphere to a global audience.
+Software is a medium to explore my scientific curiosity and contribute a meaningful change.

 <!--
 **woodRock/woodRock** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.